 Structure can provide children a sense of security through the uncertainty of COVID-19.
-Strong structures will help them develop their Self-Management skills.
+Strong structures will help them develop self-management skills (a core competency of social and emotional learning).
 They will soak up the security, learn the skills to take responsibility, and take charge of their learning.
-Here are some tips, ideas for structures at home, and great website resources.

 Set up “benchmark” times on a schedule that will be set for the day or week such as: